 An eligible student must:

-- transfer students must have completed 12 credit hours at U of M-Dearborn.
+- Transfer students must have completed 12 credit hours at UM-Dearborn.

-OUR MISSION STATEMENT: Cooperative Education in the College of Arts, Sciences & Letters is an academic program founded in UM-Dearborn's commitment to "excellence in teaching and learning."
+Cooperative Education in the College of Arts, Sciences, and Letters is an academic program founded in UM-Dearborn's commitment to "excellence in teaching and learning."
 It promotes liberal arts learning and career/personal development through student participation in paid, professional employment.
 Expected learning outcomes include clarification of values, development of problem-solving and career-related skills, and enhancement of academic knowledge.